 What are the next steps after the pilot is complete?

-An evaluation of the programs will be conducted and the continuation or possible expansion of the pilot will depend on the outcomes of that evaluation and available funding.
+An evaluation of the programs will be conducted and the continuation or possible expansion of the program will depend on the outcomes of that evaluation and available funding.

 What is a small business?